chipuha/StockMarket/README.md

 ### Linear Fit On Price

 * What an LFP tells you: linear trends over long term but does not predict future prices
-* Strength: Many larger companies with less volitate stock prices seems to fit to lines quite well.
+* Strength: Many larger companies with less violate stock prices seems to fit to lines quite well.
 This confirms past trends.
 * Weakness:
 * Inputs
 * Outputs